Peak season and holiday shipping impacts can hit the logistics industry as early as August, lasting through early January.

 As a sizeable number of consumer product brands rely on the holiday season for a decent chunk of their revenue, many vendors ramp up their production and supply efforts during this time of year.
 That means more freight orders need to be fulfilled.

 But because carriers limit their hours to accommodate drivers and families around the holidays, it means their operations are attempting to complete more hauls with less available service days as most carriers have blacked out dates around holidays.

-To compound the situation further, with an increased demand for freight services and an increase in available orders during peak, it is common for carriers to over commit.
+To compound the situation further, with an increased demand for freight services and an increase in orders during peak, it is common for carriers to over commit.

 This often leads to service failures as they scramble to cover the increased volume, which means freight left on the dock and missed deliveries.
 When fulfilling retail purchase orders this is highly problematic, particularly during the busiest shopping season of the year.
 Transportation service failures equate to lost sales and retailer penalties or fees.